-Haptic technology progressed relatively slowly for decades.
-In the 1990s, companies were already trying to create consumer products that allow users to receive tactile feedback from devices and “feel” virtual objects.
-But the technologies being developed were largely confined to company research labs, and consumers didn’t have much exposure to practical products ready for the marketplace.
+Since the 1990s, companies have been trying to create consumer products that allow users to receive tactile feedback from devices and “feel” virtual objects.
+But in haptic technology’s early days, the stuff being developed was largely confined to company research labs, and consumers didn’t have much exposure to practical products ready for the marketplace.

 Haptic research company Immersion Corporation began developing a haptic technology in the 2000s for virtual reality gameplay, which consisted of an exoskeleton structure users could wear around their hands.
 Immersion’s vice president of research and user experience, Manuel Cruz, said the cost of manufacturing the product prevented the company from moving forward with it, because only universities and research labs could afford it.